Troon-Technologies-LLC/TriQuetaSmartContract/docs/Technical_Document.md

 ## Instructions for creating Brand, Schema, Template and Mint Templates

-A common order of creating NFT would be
+A common order for creating NFT would be

 1. Creating new Brand with `transactions/createBrand.cdc` transaction.
 2. Creating new Schema with `transactions/createSchema.cdc` transaction.